xaoccc/JavaScript/README.md

 JS Notes

-- var: can be accesed outside the initial block and can be reassigned
+- var: can be accesed outside the initial block and can be reassigned.
+DEPRECATED!
 - let: cannot be accessed outside the initial block and can be reassigned
-- const: cannot be accessed outside the initial block and cannot be reassigned
+- const: cannot be accessed outside the initial block and cannot be reassigned.
+Used in 90% of real projects.
 - var, let and const assigned in a function cannot be accessed outside of the function
 - switch works only with values, not expressions, for expressions we use if-else, for values - switch

+### for...in
+- works with indexes

+### for...of
+- works with elements
+- for objects we can use
+    - for [key, value] of Object.entries(myObject) - loop through keys and values
+    - for key of Object.keys(myObject) - loop through keys
+    - for values of Object.values(myObject) - loop through values

-### forEach loop
+### forEach
 - designed specifically for arrays
 - use:
 myArray.forEach(element => { result; });
 - use with ternary operator:
 myArray.forEach(element => { (condition) ? result if true : result if false; });

-### Sorting
+### Sorting Arrays and Objects
 - it works only for arrays:
 - if we want to sort an object, we can convert it to an array